wp-plugins/customericare-livechat/readme.txt

 == Description ==
-Live chat plugin built to help small businesses increase their online sales.
-CustomerIcare is the best live chat solution if you have low traffic and want to actively engage your website visitors.
+A live chat plugin **built to help small businesses** increase their online sales.
+CustomerIcare is the best live chat solution if you have a small or medium website and want to actively reach out to your visitors.

 Our WordPress live chat plugin lets you add the chat window to your website in few seconds without any coding knowledge!
 You will then be able to see who is browsing your website, where they come from, what page they are seeing and invite them to chat.